crazywriter1/node_installation_tool/README.md

 This command should display the installed Golang version, which should be "go1.20.3".

-#  PLEASE CLONE THE REPO MAKE SURE YOU HAVE GIT ON YOUR SERVER
+## 2. Step - PLEASE CLONE THE REPO MAKE SURE YOU HAVE GIT ON YOUR SERVER

 `git clone https://github.com/crazywriter1/light_node_installation_tool`

-## Install Packages
+## 3. Step - Install Packages

 `cd light_node_installation_tool`

 `go mod tidy`

-## Run the Tool
+## 4. Step - Run the Tool

 `go run main.go`